Upper School Curriculum

 Students collaborate to compose short plays and learn the process of building a stage-worthy script.

-Students work with DSLR cameras, digital photo editing, and basic photo composition.
+Students work with DSLR and mirrorless cameras, digital photo editing, and basic photo composition.

 Students perform in the musical's pit orchestra as well as at special events.

-Students explore foundational skills and techniques in drawing, painting, collage, and/or sculpture.
+Students explore foundational skills and techniques in various drawing media, including pencil, pen, and chalk pastel.

-Students utilize and integrate the elements of visual art while being introduced to the principles of design.
+Students utilize and integrate the elements of art while being introduced to the principles of design.

 Students expand skills by further developing their drawing and conceptual abilities.